Jay and Silent Bob Reboot

-Jay and Silent Bob Reboot is a 2019 American satirical buddy stoner comedy film written, directed, edited by, and starring Kevin Smith.
-A sequel to Jay and Silent Bob Strike Back, it is the eighth film in the View Askewniverse.
-The film also stars Jason Mewes, and features cameos from Brian O'Halloran, Jason Lee, Justin Long, Shannon Elizabeth, Rosario Dawson, Val Kilmer, Melissa Benoist, Craig Robinson, Tommy Chong, Chris Hemsworth, Matt Damon, and Ben Affleck.
+Jay and Silent Bob Reboot is a 2019 American satirical buddy stoner comedy film written, edited, and directed by Kevin Smith.
+It is the sequel to Jay and Silent Bob Strike Back (2001) and the eighth film in the View Askewniverse.
+The film stars Jason Mewes and Smith, respectively, as the two eponymous characters.
+The plot follows Jay and Silent Bob as they journey to Hollywood to stop a reboot of the Bluntman and Chronic movie after inadvertently signing away their names and rights.